hyperledger-cacti/cacti/rfcs/models/infrastructure/relays.md

 ## Relays for Cross-Ledger Communication

-Relays are the fulcra (or mediums) of communication across networks maintaining distributed ledgers.
+Relays are the fulcra (or media) of communication across networks maintaining distributed ledgers.
 They perform the following functions:
 - Pass messages conveying queries, instructions, and information from one network to another.
 - Mediate end-to-end protocols corresponding to [basic interoperability modes](../ledger/cross-ledger-operations.md) supported by Weaver.
 - Discover foreign networks' relays.
-- Route messages to foregn networks' relays if direct inter-relay communication is not possible.

 A relay runs both a server and a client, to serve and to initiate requests respectively.
 Both server and client should be built on a common transport protocol, and the protocol chosen in Weaver for this purpose is [gRPC](https://grpc.io/), because it is ubiquitous, standardizes, and actively supported in all popular programming languages.